 - Best for Animal Encounters: Anantara Kihavah Maldives – See Rates at TripAdvisor "On any given day, you might be able to snorkel with manta rays, Hawksbill turtles, and dolphins, since its famed house reef is so close by."

 Gili Lankanfushi is consistently the top-ranked hotel in the Maldives—and for good reason.
 The eco-chic resort, which is set on a private island conveniently just a 25-minute speedboat ride from the airport in Male, is intimate, with 45 villas that all sit directly over the water and take on a Robinson Crusoe–meets-high-luxury theme.

 While the majority of the accommodations are connected to the island via jetties, there are also seven standalone Crusoe Residences that are only accessible by private boat, adding to the castaway experience.

-Facilities-wise, there are three restaurants, an overwater bar, a spa, and tennis courts, but numerous activities can be planned by hotel staff, from snorkeling trips to special themed dining experiences held around the island.
+Facilities-wise, there are two restaurants, an overwater bar, a spa, and tennis courts, but numerous activities can be planned by hotel staff, from snorkeling trips to special themed dining experiences held around the island.